Learn how to express pain in Japanese! How to convey pain effectively

 You can use these phrases when you want to say, "My back or waist hurts."

-- A dull feeling in the back (lower back): When the pain continues for a long time
+- The back (waist)ずーん(ZŪN) When pain lasts for a long time

 stomach